ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 In some of the more recent literature, this has been called an ANHECOVA, an analysis of *heterogeneous* covariance (e.g., [Ye et al., 2022](#ref-ye2022toward)).

-In practice, we use the `with()` function to fit the ANHECOVA model to the matched MI data sets.
-Given the criterion variable `koa` is binary, we use the `glm()` function with `family = binomial` to return a logistic regression model.
+In practice, we use the `with()` function to fit the substantive model to the matched MI data sets.
+Given the criterion variable `koa` is binary, we use the `glm()` function with `family = binomial` to use logistic regression.

 ``` r
 matched.models <- with(